skypilot-dev/quick-release/README.md

 - `get-next-version`: Computes the next version number for your project and displays it to standard output

-- `is-published VERSION_STRING`: Returns true if the version has been published, otherwise false
+- `is-published VERSION`: Returns true if the version has been published, otherwise false

+- `is-tagged VERSION` turns true if the version tag has been used, otherwise false

 - `spqr-option KEY`: Returns the value mapped to a key in the `.skypilot/quick-release.yml` options file.
 If no value is set there, it defaults to the value in the